jcsoriano/laravel-crud-templates/docs/troubleshooting.md

 3. Ensure your database server is running

-4. If using table introspection, make sure the table exists:
+4. If using generate from table, make sure the table exists:
 ```bash
 php artisan db:table posts
 ```